More and more Birmingham students are benefiting from guidance and support from graduates to prepare for working life.

 ‘She’s now at the Birmingham Start-Up Society and I’ve offered advice on various projects that she was trying to run: how to pitch it, how to structure a budget, etc. So that was the very functional end of things but I think – I hope – that it was quite useful for her.’

-Ademide Ademaike (Company Director, Sons of Pitches), Kate Stewart (Immigration Compliance Officer, University of Birmingham), Rose Taylor (Rail Systems Engineer, Arup) and James Bunting (Senior Account Director, Hope&Glory)
+Ademide Adenaike (Company Director, Sons of Pitches), Kate Stewart (Immigration Compliance Officer, University of Birmingham), Rose Taylor (Rail Systems Engineer, Arup) and James Bunting (Senior Account Director, Hope&Glory)

 Benefits for both graduate and student